-Audio Steering Wheel Controls
+Audio Steering Wheel Controls (If Equipped)

-You can control certain radio functions using the buttons on your steering wheel.
+If your vehicle has this feature, you can control certain radio functions using the buttons on your steering wheel.

 PROG: Press this button to play a station you have programmed on the radio preset buttons on the selected band.